NaomiRadke/DataEngineerCapstoneProject/README.md

 What's the goal?
 What queries will you want to run?

-In order to allow the U.S Customs & Border Protection Department to more efficiently analyze their immigration data, we are building a data warehouse infrastructure that allows.
+In order to allow the U.S Customs & Border Protection Department to more efficiently analyze their immigration data, we are building a data warehouse infrastructure that allows...

 ??
 What's the end use case? (e.g., analytics table, app back-end, source-of-truth database, etc.)